Parkside Nursery - a new chapter in your child’s life

 Summer Term - minimum 3 mornings and 2 days

-Children in the Owls have weekly swimming, sport, gym and music lesson incorporated into the morning timetable.
-They regularly learn songs, develop imaginations through role play and drama, visit the library and use the Outdoor Learning Area.
+Children in the Owls have weekly swimming, sport, gym, French, forest school and music lessons incorporated into the timetable.
+They regularly learn songs linked to topics, developing their imagination through role play and drama, visiting the library and using the outdoor learning area as well as exploring the school grounds.

 Girls moving onto Reception in a different school are prepared for their transition; visits to their new schools are made by our Nursery staff.